abdullahahadi/ContactApp/README.md

 -  1- import the contact_db.sql database into Phpmyadmin
 -  2- locate the contactApp project folder in the xamp/htdocs directory
+-  3- Run composer install
+-  4- Create a .env file and copy .env.example to .env
+-  5- Run php artisan config:cache and php artisan cache:clear
--  3- Access the App in the browser URL as http://localhost/contactApp/
+-  3- Access the App in the browser URL as http://localhost/projectFolderName/